24/7 Support number 1-555-555-555

 The Pacaya Samiria Reserve

-One of your first choices for an Amazon Cruise should be the Pacaya Samiria National Reserve.
+Another of your first choices for an Amazon Cruise should be the Pacaya Samiria National Reserve.

 Imagine perfect reflections in the waters of blue skies and rainforest trees.
 See colorful parrots flying over the rainforest.
 And see different monkeys watching you explore their jungle home.